 This protected area is a natural habitat for many marine birds, such as blue-footed boobies, parrots and pelicans, among others.
 At the bottom of the sea, its reefs are home to multicolored fish including clown fish, puffer fish, stingrays and octopuses.

-Opened in 2005, this extraordinary garden covers an area of 46 hectares and is protected by Friends of Vallarta Botanical Gardens, A.C. in collaboration with the United States.
-Nowadays, it is one of the most important tourist attractions in the region, offering the opportunity to observe and admire the beautiful birds that visit every day, and swim in the Horcones River’s crystal pools, just a few steps away.
+Opened in 2005, this extraordinary garden covers an area of 46 acres and is protected by Friends of Vallarta Botanical Gardens, A.C. in collaboration with the United States.
+Nowadays, it is one of the most important tourist attractions in the region, offering the opportunity to observe and admire the beautiful birds that visit every day, and swim in the Horcones River’s crystal water pools, just a few steps away.

 The garden has an astounding collection of orchids, as well as oaks, bromeliads, agave plants and wild palms.

 This estuary is a national protected area that has flourished as one of the main ecotourism attractions in Puerto Vallarta thanks to the dedicated work of biologists and caretakers of the place.
-It is the only urban estuary in Latin America, covering 168 hectares with mangroves and marshland, offering the amazing adventure of meeting the American crocodile and learning more about its habits and cares.
+It is the only urban estuary in Latin America, covering 168 acres with mangroves and marshland, offering the amazing adventure of meeting the American crocodile and learning more about its habits and cares.